cs1302uga/cs1302-ce31/README.md

    1. In addition to writing the winning algorithm, write down the total run time for each algorithm using the `100ms` delay network swapper.

+   1. Also, write down the a rough estimate of the average swap / comparison time across all algorithms.
+      No need to get a calculator out - just get a rough idea.
+Which operation took more time?

    1. Stage, commit, and push all changes.

 1. **EVERYONE:** Pull your changes from the group repository.